canalplus/rx-player/doc/api/mediaCapabilitiesProber/index.md

 - "__Maybe Supported__": A part of configuration is supported.
 Some fields could not be checked.
 - "__Not Supported__": The configuration is not supported.

+:warning: The status shall depend on the availability of probing APIS.
+The API returns an object with both __result__ and __probed__ __capabilities__.
+The result is meaningfull in the context of probed capabilities.

 #### Complete configuration example

 ```js